-4. Tobacco related information and resources are integrated into existing trainings, events and programs.
+4. Tobacco education, prevention and treatment related information and resources are integrated into existing trainings, events and programs.

 5. Tobacco treatment services are a covered benefit in the college/university's insurance package for employees and dependents and in the offered student insurance plan.

-6. The advertisement or promotion of tobacco products is not allowed on the college/university campus or at satellite facilties, including advertising in university publications, such as newspapers and magazines.
+6. The advertisement and/or promotion of tobacco products is not allowed on the college/university campus or at satellite facilties, including advertising in university publications, such as newspapers and magazines.

 7. The sale and/or free distribution of tobacco products and paraphernalia is prohibited on campus and at all campus sponsored events, including by any student group or organization.